 Adjust the values in the new

 settings.pyfile to your liking.
-You can stick with shipped example for testing purposes, but you will want changes for production setup, see Adjusting configuration.
+You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration.

 Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):

 Create the administrator user account and copy the password it outputs to the clipboard, and also save it for later use:

 Start Celery workers.
 This is not necessary for development purposes, but strongly recommended otherwise.
 See Background tasks using Celery for more info:

 Start the development server (see Running server for production setup):

 Congratulations, your Weblate server is now running and you can start using it.